TABLE OF CONTENTS

 The eCommerce platform that hosts your business will be the bedrock of your brand, so starting with a strong foundation is important.
-Many merchants choose between Shopify and Etsy, two of the most popular eCommerce platforms available today.
+Many merchants compare Shopify vs Etsy, two of the most popular eCommerce platforms available today, before choosing.
 However, it can be difficult to determine which option will be the right fit.

 If you’re wondering which platform is best for your burgeoning business, you’ll need to know more about each option’s pros, cons, and overall value.
 Let’s unpack the differences between Shopify and Etsy.